Bacon lovers, this one’s for you — a story featuring some Michigan B&B innkeepers who show their love for America’s favorite breakfast meat.

 Honors for longest distance to favorite bacon source may go to Dapple-Gray B&B, near Copper Harbor at almost the tip of the Keweenaw Peninsula.

-When Ole and Ruth Van Goor built and opened Dapple-Gray, she had been in the antiques business for more than 45 years.
+When Ole and Ruth Van Goor built and opened Dapple-Gray, she had been in the antique business for more than 45 years.
 “One of my shows was at the Grand Hotel on Mackinac Island.,” Ruth said.
 “Every year Ole would try to find out where the Grand got its bacon — it was unusual.
-One year, which turned out to be the last year of the antiques show, they finally told him where it came from: Plath Meats in Rogers City, below the bridge.”
+One year, which turned out to be the last year of the antique show, they finally told him where it came from Plath Meats in Rogers City, below the bridge.”